 149mm × 209mm × 6mm

-This book provides a history of adding machines, with many pictures of machines from Europe and the USA.
-Note that it does not include calculators.
-At the end it has a time line.
+This book extensively discusses most types of calculators, with many pictures of machines and their mechanisms.
 There is no copyright year in the book, but other sources claim it was published in 1953.
+Apparently A. Henneman is actually a pseudonym of Adolf G. Schranz, see above.

 Mashiny-Matematiki